davecate/davecate/README.md

 ——

-dccate@gmail.com | Dave Cate on slack/fb/linkedin | @davecatelife on ig
+dccate@gmail.com | dave cate on slack/fb/linkedin | @davecatelife on ig

 <!---
 davecate/davecate is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.